Nimaoth/Nev/docs/finders.md

 To search for a key combination simply prefix the search with `|`.
 This isn't strictly necessary but will improve search results.
 ![alt](https://raw.githubusercontent.com/Nimaoth/AbsytreeScreenshots/main/browse-keybinds-key.png)

+## `browse-settings`

+This command opens a finder which allows you to search through all settings currently known (settings are known if some feature reads/writes the value of the setting)
+If the setting is a boolean you can toggle it with `<C-t>`.
+Other settings can be changed by changing the value in th preview and saving.